Mosaibah/Stock-Alertify/Notes.md

 - Code will only be executed if the script is run as the main program
 - [Article](https://www.theserverside.com/tip/What-does-the-Python-if-name-equals-main-construct-do#:~:text=to%20the%20console.-,The%20if%20__name__%20%3D%3D%20%22__main__%22%3A,it%20would%20not%20execute%20automatically.)

+I have to deep dive into the core concepts and tools

 ----
 ### TODO: